olimorris/persisted.nvim/README.md

-  use_git_branch = false, -- create session files based on the branch of the git enabled repository branch_separator = "_", -- string used to separate session directory name from branch name autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from
+  use_git_branch = false, -- create session files based on the branch of the git enabled repository branch_separator = "_", -- string used to separate session directory name from branch name autosave = true, -- automatically save session files when exiting Neovim should_autosave = nil, -- function to determine if a session should be autosaved autoload = false, -- automatically load the session for the cwd on Neovim startup on_autoload_no_session = nil, -- function to run when `autoload = true` but there is no session to load allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from